ChrisLee-04-20/ChrisLee-04-20/README.md

 # Introduction

-I am Chris a year 3 HKBU student majoring in computer science.
+I am Chris a year 4 HKBU student majoring in computer science.
-Currently, I am learning Kotlin for Android development.
+Currently, I am learning SwiftUI IOS development and working on the FYP for the web application with Spring Boot backend application and React JS for the front end.

 ## Language / Skills
 - Java